membuk/foodage/README.md

 Results can be easily viewed.

 ## **Uploading data**
-There is an option to import users' own `.csv` files for prediction.
+There is an option to import users' own `.csv` files for prediction
 + Click on the `Train` button and choose the `.csv` file
++ Separate your meals into four groups (only once for each file)

 <p align="center">
 <img src="https://github.com/membuk/foodage/blob/main/Pictures/Upload.jpg?raw=true" width="250" />